-By her thirties, Linda was the worlds most known Speleo Illustrator.
-She became recognized as the most published caver artist worldwide in the 1990s and was the second recipient of the National Speleological Society’s Arts and Letters Award.
+By her thirties, Linda was the worlds most known Speleo Illustrator and also became recognized as the most published caver artist worldwide in the 1990s.
+In addition, She was the second recipient of the National Speleological Society’s Arts and Letters Award.
 A commissioned presentation of her work hangs in the Guillian Karsts Museum in China.
 Linda joined the Island Illustrators Society in the early 1990’s.

 Linda often looks beneath the surface in hidden places for her subject matter, inviting the viewer of her paintings to glimpse deep into caves or see the treasures secreted in tidal pools.
-She views art and science as interconnected and most of her work features the natural world.
+She views art and science as interconnected, therefore most of her work features the natural world.

 “I am simply in love with Vancouver Island.
-This island resonates with my soul.
+It resonates with my soul.
 Although, because of its size, no one can explore its entire wilderness within a lifetime.
 I have enjoyed visiting as much of it as I could.
-I’ve been to the northern-most tip before a main road was forged, hiked the West Coast Trail before it was a world-class destination, enjoyed Pacific Rim Park in the days when one could camp on the beach and I have explored many of the islands.
+I’ve been to the northern-most tip before a main road was forged, hiked the West Coast Trail before it was a world-class destination, enjoyed Pacific Rim Park in the days when one could camp on the beach and have explored many of the smaller islands.
 I love the adventure of the caves, even discovered and mapped some of them.
 Although I love it in all its glory, it is the shore I am most drawn to for my art.
 Water and stones being my inspiration.
 My work is achieved in the genre of realism because, in my view, no artifice is required to convey the perfection of wild Vancouver Island.
 Almost every stone I paint exists, forged by time, tide, glacial travel or erosion.
 Each with an amazing history.
 Every shoreline a work in progress in a timescale hard to grasp.

 “I live here because I love it and I paint here because I must.
 It is and will always be my home.” ~ Linda Heslop